Messi fans from Asia cheer on Argentina at World Cup

 Daga had spent 17 days painting it.
-It weighed 5 kilos.
+It weighed 5 kilograms (11 pounds).
 An offering.
-Anything for Messi, whom he described as a “God.”
+Anything for Messi, whom he described as a ”God.”

 ”He is the epitome of everything.
 He is the source of inspiration and happiness,” said Daga, who is from Kolkata, India. ”He brings happiness to our life.”